 There hasn’t been a lot of new information about the eruption in Holuhraun this week.
 Earthquake activity continues in Bárðarbunga volcano as before, but at slower rate and earthquake with magnitude 3,0 and larger have almost stopped at the moment.

-Earthquake activity in Bárðarbunga volcano for the past 48 hours.
+Earthquake activity in Bárðarbunga volcano for the past 48 hours, no earthquake above magnitude 3,0 has been recorded for the past few days.
 Copyright of this image belongs to Icelandic Met Office.